chocolatey/choco-wiki/Uninstallation.md

 ## Script

-No warranties on this script, but here is something you can try:
+There are no warranties on this script whatsoever, but here is something you can try:

 **NOTE:** Warning!
-This will remove Chocolatey from your machine.
+This will remove Chocolatey and all packages and configurations in those packages from your machine.
 Only run this if you intend for that to happen.

+If you also intend to delete the Chocolatey directory, remove the `-WhatIf`:
 ~~~powershell
 Remove-Item -Recurse -Force "$env:ChocolateyInstall" -WhatIf
 [System.Text.RegularExpressions.Regex]::Replace( `